Why is my sump pump foul smell

 Plumbing

-The answer to 'why is my sump pump foul smell' is that a foul odor coming from your sump pump is often caused by bacteria and organic buildup in the pump or the sump pit.
-This can happen when the pump isn't regularly maintained or if there is a lot of debris and organic matter in the sump pit.
+The answer to 'why is my sump pump foul smell' is that a foul odor coming from your sump pump is often caused by stagnant water, debris, or bacterial growth.
+This can happen if the sump pump is not maintained properly or if the sump pit collects organic matter over time.

 Step-by-Step Guide